syncfusion-content/maui-docs/MAUI/Popup/popup-size.md

 ## Auto-size popup

-The `SfPopup` can auto-size the popup view based on the contents loaded inside its `SfPopup.ContentTemplate` property using the `SfPopup.AutoSizeMode` property.
-The default value is `AutoSizeMode.None`.
+The `SfPopup` can auto-size the popup view based on the contents loaded inside its [ContentTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Popup.SfPopup.html#Syncfusion_Maui_Popup_SfPopup_ContentTemplate) property using the [AutoSizeMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Popup.PopupAutoSizeMode.html) property.
+The default value is [AutoSizeMode.None](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Popup.PopupAutoSizeMode.html#Syncfusion_Maui_Popup_PopupAutoSizeMode_None).
 You can choose to auto-size the Popup in the height, width or in both .height and width of its contents.
 By default, the `HeightRequest` and `WidthRequest` set to the `SfPopup` or the views loaded inside the template are given higher priority than the `AutoSizeMode`.

-In the following code sample, the Popup is auto-sized in the height based on the content loaded inside the `SfPopup.ContentTemplate` property.
+In the following code sample, the Popup is auto-sized in the height based on the content loaded inside the `ContentTemplate` property.

 {% tabs %}